skkucsl/d2fq/README.md

 # D2FQ
 [D2FQ](https://github.com/skkucsl/d2fq) is a fair-queueing I/O scheduler using the NVMe WRR queue arbitration feature.
-Different from other conventional fair-queueing block I/O schedulers, D2FQ does not stage I/O requests in the block layer but dispatch them immediately to an SSD.
-Therefore, D2FQ achieve low I/O latency as well as low CPU consumption.
+Different from other conventional fair-queueing block I/O schedulers, D2FQ does not stage I/O requests in the block layer but dispatches them immediately to an SSD.
+Consequently, D2FQ achieves low I/O latency as well as low CPU consumption.

 This repository contains the implementation of D2FQ in the Linux kernel.
 We will open the source code as soon as possible.
 Please stay tuned.